-The Work Experience course is intended to help special needs students with the transition from secondary school to the world of employment, as well as further education and training.
-Students gain knowledge and experience about the workplace and students are provided with an opportunity to apply classroom learning in a context outside of school (when possible) to bring back to the classroom new perspectives about their learning.
+The Work Experience course is intended to help students with the transition from secondary school to the world of employment, as well as further education and training.
+Students gain knowledge and experience about the workplace and are provided with an opportunity to apply classroom learning in a context outside of school (when possible).